KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 They are therefore not identical as figures, yet they are continuous as principle.

 The motion is bidirectional.
-In acclivious entropic motion toward embodiment, the Nekronic principle expresses itself as Luciferic archetypal Mimicry.
+In acclivous entropic motion toward embodiment, the Nekronic principle expresses itself as Luciferic archetypal Mimicry.
 In declivous collapse, the Luciferian expression resolves back into Satanic termination at **IL₅ (VOS: Nekron)**.

 Thus Lucifer is not other than Satan in principle,